Matt McGorry

-Matthew David McGorry (born April 12, 1986) is an American actor, writer and activist.
+Matthew David McGorry (born April 12, 1986) is an American actor.
 He is best known for playing John Bennett in the Netflix comedy-drama series Orange Is the New Black and Asher Millstone in the ABC legal thriller series How to Get Away with Murder.

 Early life and education

-McGorry was born and raised in the Manhattan borough of New York City, and began performing at age nine.
+McGorry was born and raised in Manhattan, New York, and began performing at age nine.
 He attended Fiorello H. LaGuardia High School in New York, and then graduated from Emerson College in Boston, Massachusetts in 2008.

 Career

 Fitness

 McGorry began his career as a personal trainer, fitness writer for Men's Journal, and competitive bodybuilder.

 Acting

 On television, McGorry made his debut in 2011 on the ABC daytime soap opera One Life to Live.
 He later appeared in guest-starring roles on Person of Interest, Gossip Girl, and Royal Pains before breaking out in a recurring role from 2013 to 2015 on the Netflix dramedy series Orange Is the New Black as corrections officer John Bennett in 2013.

 In 2014, McGorry was cast as series regular Asher Millstone on Shonda Rhimes' drama series How to Get Away with Murder, a role he played for 90 episodes up until 2020.
 In the same year, he was cast in the indie drama How He Fell in Love.

 In 2022, McGorry starred as Mark Higgins for 8 episodes in Archive 81.